decred/dcrseeder/README.md

 You will then need to redirect DNS traffic on your public IP port 53 to 127.0.0.1:5354

+#### DNSSEC support

+In order to protect clients from DNS cache poisoning attacks, `dcrseeder` can operate in DNSSEC enabled mode.
+See [dnssec/](dnssec/) for information on how to configure this.

 ## Issue Tracker

 The [integrated github issue tracker](https://github.com/decred/dcrseeder/issues)